"We empower the storyteller inside you through filmmaking with your smartphone." - S. Botello Productions™

 We hope these stories will shed light to the heads of governments around the world to finally "feel" the experiences of people everywhere and make a positive impact by lobbying or literally creating and passing bills that truly bring empathy and happiness to our world.

 If you are an organization or individual, school or company with a need to promote your community and culture through your own voice you have found your solution with this program available to everyone.
 We are creating a channel for community stories on our website and our Mobile Film Distribution Network Channel - MFTV.
 Your story can be a part of it and the world can be a part of your story from your own perspective.
+Community Stories was designed by Susy Botello at the onset of the IMFF launch in 2009.

 The maximum length of a community story for this exclusive program should not exceed 15 minutes and the best stories are about 5 minutes long.
 All films to be shot with only mobile phones.
 Audio can be external.
 Editing does not have to be done on a phone.
 All stories must be told from someone within the community or culture and abide by copyright laws.
 These rules are exclusive to the program and are separate from our film festival competition category.
 However, all videos must be shot using mobile phones and be shot in the horizontal format.